 For the next couple years I worked in Clover Collective, a small research company where we applied quantitative and design-influence thinking to address scientific challenges.
 Clover Collective published two papers from the Orphan Enzymes Project, which you can get to from my publications page.

-I’m now at Zymergen, where we use data science, automation, and biology to “improve the economics of existing products, bring new products to market faster, and develop novel ones.”
+I then worked for a little over two years at Zymergen where we used data science, automation, and biology to “improve the economics of existing products, bring new products to market faster, and develop novel ones.”

-Specifically my work includes extending the reach of biological manufacturing and helping create our approach to biological design as part of our work in the DARPA Living Foundries program.
+Specifically my work included extending the reach of biological manufacturing and helping create an approach to biological design as part the DARPA Living Foundries program.

 Writing about other things